firestoned/firestone/README.md

 **The primary premise of this project is not to introduce any new "language" to describe your resources(s), use JSON Schema!**

-THis makes it easy to come up to speed and little to no prior knowledge to get going.
+This makes it easy to come up to speed with little to no prior knowledge to get going.

 Having said that, the schema for a resource provides additional helpful functionality,